Hotel Du Glacier, La Thuile

 - Very close to lifts and ski school

 The hotel du Glacier is situated in the charming old quarter of Petite Golette, providing easy access to the nearby slopes.
 This friendly, family-run hotel offers a cosy atmosphere and good old-fashioned hospitality.
 Offered on a bed and breakfast basis, allowing you to explore the various bars and restaurants during the evenings.
+There is also a kid's clb available.

 - 5 minutes' walk to the resort centre and ski school meeting point